Common Good Schools programme

 Our new, unique 10-week Common Good Schools programme enables young people to take personal responsibility and put the principles of Common Good thinking into practice, respecting the dignity of each human being, contributing to positive social relationships, demonstrating stewardship and valuing community.

-We are delighted to be partnering with St John Bosco College in Battersea, London, who are trialling the resources during the autumn of 2018.
+We are delighted to be partnering with St John Bosco College in Battersea, London, whose staff (as pictured above) are currently trialling the resources.

 * * * * * * * * * * *